 My e-commerce site is dedicated to selling kids formal wear like boys suits, boys tuxedos, and flower girl dresses.
 I decided on this niche because I knew my business would be able to provide the most competitive edge against giant retailers in terms of quality, pricing and customer service.

-My own e-commerce site is the perfect business model because I control the every aspect of the customer’s experience.
+My own e-commerce site is the perfect business model because I control every aspect of the customer’s experience.
 Ensuring I over-deliver and build customer loyalty.

 I manufacture all of my products overseas using my design and brand name.
-We also fulfill all of our shipments using a third party inventory management service called ChannelAdvisor which plays an essential part in keeping our products in stock and shipping orders out in a timely manner.
+We also fulfill all of our shipments using a third-party inventory management service called ChannelAdvisor which plays an essential part in keeping our products in stock and shipping orders out in a timely manner.
 Without it, our inventory and shipments would be a mess.

 Haralee Weintraub, CEO, Haralee

 We sell cool garments for women and specialize in moisture wicking sleepwear and pillowcases designed for women with night sweats.
 Our business model was always to sell online from our own site.
 For additional exposure, we also sell on Amazon and Etsy and use resellers.
 We also drop ship.